LiaScript/docs/README.md

 ### Comments: Text 2 Speech

                                --{{0}}--
-The idea of a comment is that they should be associated to witch animations.
+The idea of a comment is that they should be associated with animations.
 When animation $x$ is revealed, then the comment $x$ is read aloud.
-Like in a PowerPoint presentations, when one element appears and the presenter says something, clicks the next element appears and is also commented.
+Similar to a PowerPoint presentation, when one element appears and the presenter says something, then clicks and the next element appears and is also commented.
-Thus, a comment is a paragraph that is marked by two curly braces, which contain a number, and two dashes around the braces.
+Thus, a comment is a paragraph that is marked by two sets of curly braces, which contain a number, and two dashes around the braces.
 If multiple comments have the same number, then they will be replayed in the order of appearance.

 ``` markdown
           --{{1}}--